 LEAN MANUFACTURING SIX SIGMA

-Lean manufacturing is wide and it SIX-SIGMA is complex and its main focus understands the
+5 SIX-SIGMA is complex and its main focus understands the

 compromises the whole thing. details.

 Improve capacity.
 Improve the situation by using define, measure, analyze,

 improve and control (DMAIC) tools.

 Focus on continuity and value chain.
 Focus on controlling capability to meet customer needs

-· and demands.
+and demands.